Amir-Mohseni/XSS-Attack/README.md

 6. Script adapts mining intensity to avoid detection
 7. Attacker monitors mining statistics in real-time
 8. Victims experience performance degradation without knowing why

+#### Robust Cryptojacking Scenario
+1. Attacker steals a user's cookie using XSS
+2. Attacker uses the stolen cookie to post a robust cryptojacking payload as that user
+3. The robust cryptojacking script ensures mining logs are recorded even if other scripts are present
+4. The script uses multiple methods (Image beacon, Fetch API, XMLHttpRequest) to send logs
+5. Each victim is assigned a unique identifier for tracking
+6. Mining activity is simulated at regular intervals
+7. Attacker can view detailed mining statistics including which users were affected
+8. The script can operate alongside other scripts without conflicts

 ### Scenario 4: Combined Attack
 1. Use SQL injection to create admin account